 He continued, explaining how Trackman differs from the virtual hitting machine.

-"There is instant feedback [with Trackman]," added Strahm.
+"There is instant feedback ," added Strahm.
 "But it's not like it's going to tell me how to throw to J.D.
 Martinez.
 It's just my pitches, my stuff.
 Where the hitting thing is literally Matt Strahm is on the screen going through his mechanics, and the ball is shooting out of my release point with my spin, my angle, everything."

 Strahm on the double standard of hitters using this technology